eformat/rtp-reference/README.md

 rtp-debtor-payment-service     rtp-debtor-payment-service-rtp-reference.192.168.64.8.nip.io               rtp-debtor-payment-service     8080                      None
 ```

-Using a rest client, POST the following request body to the Debtor Payment Service URL:
+Using a rest client, POST the following request body to the Debtor Payment Service URL '/payments-service/payments'
 ```
 {
   "payments":[